anmolrjprt/ndn-explore/README.md

 NDN Explore

-This utility issues recursive queries in the style of the 'ndnls' command line utility to explore the naemspace.
+This utility issues recursive queries in the style of the 'ndnls' command line utility to explore the namespace.

 Dependencies: